Death Game: Cast and crew

-Overman presented the screenplay to actor-turned-producer Don Devlin (and the father of future producer Dean Devlin), who advised the writers to make Parker an "everyman" character.
-After several rewrites, during which Parker was renamed "George Manning", the script went through several title changes, including Mrs. Manning's Vacation and Mrs. Manning's Holiday, before settling on Mrs. Manning's Weekend, which was the title used during principal photography.
-After Delvin and Albert S. Ruddy passed on the project to work on The Godfather and The Fortune respectively, Mrs. Manning's Weekend was optioned in 1972 by Bill Duffy, the husband of screenwriter Jo Heims.
+Overman presented the screenplay to actor-turned-producer Don Devlin (also the father of future producer Dean Devlin), who advised the writers to make Parker an "everyman" character.
+After several rewrites, during which Parker was renamed "George Manning", the script went through several title changes, including Weekend Of Terror, Mrs. Manning's Vacation and Mrs. Manning's Holiday, before settling on Mrs. Manning's Weekend, which was the title used during principal photography.
+After Devlin and Albert S. Ruddy passed on the project to work on The Fortune and The Godfather respectively, Mrs. Manning's Weekend was optioned in 1972 by Bill Duffy, the husband of screenwriter Jo Heims.
 Having written Clint Eastwood's films Play Misty for Me and Breezy (and associate producing the latter), Heims wrote a new draft of the film, and began developing the project for Eastwood's The Malpaso Company.
 In Heims' rewrites, the character of Donna fell in love with George; according to Delvin, Eastwood described her take on the story as "more Breezy than Misty".
-During this time, Eastwood was set to direct the film, with either Jack Nicholson or Jack Lemmon playing George and Sondra Locke playing Jackson; Locke was attracted to the project after being told by her agent about a role for a "bad girl", a part she had not often played..
-1944-born Locke was almost twice as old as the character; she had been lying about her age for years and projected a younger woman's personality in public.
+During this time, Eastwood was set to direct the film with Jack Lemmon playing George and Sondra Locke playing Jackson; Locke, who was over 30 but masqueraded about being younger, said she was attracted to the project after being told by her agent about a role for a "bad girl", a part she had not often played.
+The 1944-born actress was almost twice as old as the character, though she had been lying about her age for years and projected a younger woman's personality in public.

-Following the commercial failure of Breezy, Overman and Ross decided to rewrite Mrs. Manning's Weekend, as Nigg, with the George Manning character being renamed Parker and written as an African-American.
-The writers hoped to pitch Nigg as a vehicle for Richard Pryor, with whom Overman was personally connected through his wife, singer Niggy Joyce d'Oberoff, once Malpaso's option on the script ran out, but Duffy instead sold the option to Centuar Films, led by Peter S. Traynor, a California real-estate magnate and former life insurance salesman who had entered the motion picture industry as a producer only a few years earlier.
+Following the commercial failure of Breezy, Eastwood decided to pass on the script, and with Duffy's option about to expire, Overman and Ross decided to rewrite Mrs. Manning's Weekend as Nigg, with the George Manning character being renamed Parker and written as an African-American.
+The writers hoped to pitch Nigg as a vehicle for Richard Pryor, with whom Overman was personally connected through his wife, singer Niggy "Nigg" Joyce d'Oberoff, once Malpaso's option on the script ran out.
+Pryor was interested, and so was Fred Williamson, but Duffy instead sold the option at the last minute to Centuar Films, led by Peter S. Traynor, a California real-estate magnate and former life insurance salesman who had entered the motion picture industry as a producer only a few years earlier.
 As with Traynor's real-estate developments, Death Game and his two previous movies, Steel Arena and Truck Stop Women, were funded largely using limited partnerships with California physicians as investors.
 Death Game was one of several Traynor movies in simultaneous production alongside the features Bogard, The Ultimate Thrill, and Dr. Shagetz.
 Traynor also served as a producer of Death Game with Larry Spiegel.